Scene Summarization: Clustering Scene Videos into Spatially Diverse Frames: Scene Summarization

 \subsection{Loss}

 The loss function comprises two major components and one option component for ground truth supervision: the reconstruction loss, the InfoNCE loss, and the ground truth supervision loss (optional).

 \textbf{Reconstruction loss.} The reconstruction loss involves the utilization of the autoencoder for image representation learning.
 For each image $\mathbf{I}_i$, the autoencoder mechanism encompasses encoding and decoding stages, ultimately resulting in the reconstructed image $\mathbf{I}'_i$.
-The reconstruction loss $\mathcal{L}_\text { Recons.}$ is then defined as the L2 loss between the original and the reconstructed images: \textbf{InfoNCE loss.} In addition, the InfoNCE, which stands for Information Noise-Contrastive Estimationloss, plays a crucial role in separating the keyframes from each cluster by using contrastive-based loss InfoNCE.
-The InfoNCE principle asserts that the features of every element from any two clusters $\mathcal{S}_a$ and $\mathcal{S}_b$ should serve as negative pairs to each other.
+The reconstruction loss $\mathcal{L}_\text { Recons.}$ is then defined as the L2 loss between the original and the reconstructed images: \textbf{InfoNCE loss.} In addition, the InfoNCE, which stands for Information Noise-Contrastive Estimation loss, plays a crucial role in separating the keyframes from each cluster by using contrastive-based loss InfoNCE.
+The InfoNCE principle asserts that the features of every element from any two clusters $\mathcal{S}_a$ and $\mathcal{S}_b$ should serve as \textit{negative pairs} to each other, forcing all cluster keyframes to be sufficiently distant from each other in the feature space..
 Mathematically, the InfoNCE loss between clusters $\mathcal{S}_a$ and $\mathcal{S}_b$ is defined as:

-where $\operatorname{sim}(.)$ is the similarity function and $e^{\operatorname{sim}(\mathbf{p }_a, \mathbf{p }_b)}$ denotes the exponential of the similarity score between $\mathbf{p}_a$ and $\mathbf{p}_b$; $\mathbf{p}_a$ and $\mathbf{p}_b$ are the pooled(global) features of clusters $\mathcal{S}_a$ and $\mathcal{S}_b$ respectively.
+where $\operatorname{sim}(.)$ is the similarity function and $e^{\operatorname{sim}(\mathbf{p }_a, \mathbf{p }_b)}$ denotes the exponential of the similarity score between $\mathbf{p}_a$ and $\mathbf{p}_b$, $\mathbf{p}_a$ and $\mathbf{p}_b$ are the pooled(global) features of clusters $\mathcal{S}_a$ and $\mathcal{S}_b$ respectively.

-\textbf{Ground truth supervision loss.} As previously discussed in Sec.~\ref{sec:clustering}, the transition from a self-supervised to a supervised approach involves the incorporation of a Ground Truth (GT) supervision module.
+\textbf{Ground truth supervision loss.} As previously discussed in Sec.~\ref{sec:clustering}, the transition from a self-supervised to a supervised approach involves the incorporation of a ground truth (GT) supervision module.
 In the supervised method, apart from the change in clustering strategy, we also introduce the ground truth supervision Loss $\mathcal{L}_\text{GT}$ as:

 where $f(.)$ is the autoencoder function, $\mathbf{I^{GT}_i}$ is the keyframe selected by the ground truth pose for $i$-th cluster, $\mathbf{p}_i$ is the pooled global feature for $i$-th cluster.